AP 101 |

 2 |

-This is the eighth course in the WCBC mathematics series for secondary education majors having a primary mathematics concentration.
+This is the eighth course in the WCBC mathematics series for secondary education students having a primary mathematics concentration.
 Students will demonstrate an aptitude for teaching in lesson presentations and lesson plan creations from three different courses in secondary mathematics.
 Assignments include problem sets from algebra, geometry, and trigonometry.
 With the emphasis on education skills, there is a focus toward child age and development of abstract thought.
 Additionally, latter lectures center on US mathematics class methodology contrasted with other countries.
 Prerequisite: EN 102; 64 credits earned

 |